Skip to main content

 Lactobacillus rhamnosus and Reduced Oxidative Stress

-Across 5 studies, all reported beneficial effects of *Lactobacillus rhamnosus* on reducing oxidative stress, with the predominant effect size being moderate.
-Two of the five studies reported statistically significant findings.
-The evidence is drawn primarily from animal and in vitro models (broiler chickens, mice, and cell lines), with no human clinical trials available.
+Across 5 studies, 5 reported beneficial effects of Lactobacillus rhamnosus on reducing oxidative stress, with a predominant moderate effect size.
+Two of the 5 findings were statistically significant.
+Evidence is primarily from animal and in vitro models, with no human data available; study durations and doses were not consistently reported.

-• Studied populations: broiler chickens, mice, HaCaT cells (in vitro)
+• Studied populations: broiler chickens, mice (with induced intestinal inflammation or UVB exposure), HaCaT cells (in vitro)

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
 Evidence base is small (only 5 studies) — conclusions should be considered preliminary.
-All studies are non-human (animal or in vitro models), so relevance to human physiology is uncertain.
-The beneficial effects were often observed using exopolysaccharides (EPS) derived from *Lactobacillus rhamnosus* rather than the whole probiotic — outcomes may not generalize to standard probiotic supplementation.
+All studies are in non-human models (chickens, mice, cell lines), so direct applicability to humans is uncertain.

 5 of 5 papers